Mesenchymal stem cell: History

 Scientists Ernest A. McCulloch and James E. Till first revealed the clonal nature of marrow cells in the 1960s.
 In 1970, Arnold Caplan identified certain conditions by which mesodermal cells differentiate into cartilage or myogenic (muscle) tissue and bone and named them mesenchymal stem cells.

 An ex vivo assay for examining the clonogenic potential of multipotent marrow cells was later reported in the 1970s by Friedenstein and colleagues.
 In this assay system, stromal cells were referred to as colony-forming unit-fibroblasts (CFU-f).

 Subsequent experimentation revealed the plasticity of marrow cells and how their fate is determined by environmental cues.
 Culturing marrow stromal cells in the presence of osteogenic stimuli such as ascorbic acid, inorganic phosphate and dexamethasone could promote their differentiation into osteoblasts.
 In contrast, the addition of transforming growth factor-beta (TGF-b) could induce chondrogenic markers.

 The first clinical trials of MSCs were completed by Osiris Therapeutics, a pharmaceutical company co-founded in 1995 by Caplan, with entrepreneur Kevin Kimberlin and others, when a group of 15 patients were injected with cultured MSCs to test the safety of the treatment.
 The first regulatory approvals for MSCs were granted conditional approval in 2012 in Canada and New Zealand for treating Graft vs. Host Disease (GvHD) and, subsequently, in Japan to treat Crohn's Disease-related fistula.
+MSC therapy was approved by the FDA in the United States of America in 2024 for Graft vs. Host Disease (GvHD).

 Since then, more than 1,500 clinical trials have been conducted to treat numerous conditions.

 Controversies

-The term "mesenchymal stem cells" and what constitutes the most scientifically correct meaning for the MSC initialism, has been debated for years.
-Most mesenchymal cell or "MSC" preps only contain a minority fraction of true multipotent stem cells, with most cells being stromal in nature.
+The term "mesenchymal stem cells" has been debated for years and remains controversial, despite its widespread adoption in scientific literature.
+It has been argued that "mesenchymal stem cells" or "MSCs" are not 'mesenchymal in origin' nor are they bonafide 'stem cells.'
+Most mesenchymal cell or "MSC" preps only contain a minority fraction of true multipotent stem cells, with most cells being stromal in nature, and it has been proposed that the term should be renamed to 'mesenchymal stromal cells'.
 Caplan proposed rephrasing MSCs to emphasize their role as "medicinal signaling cells."
-Within the stem cell field, the shorthand "MSC" has most commonly now come to refer to "mesenchymal stromal/stem cells" because of the heterogeneous nature of the cellular preparations.
+Within the stem cell field, the shorthand "MSC" most commonly refers to "mesenchymal stromal/stem cells" because of the heterogeneous nature of the cellular preparations.

-There is also growing concern about the marketing and application of unapproved MSCs and mesenchymal stem cells that lack rigorous data to back up these clinical uses into patients by for-profit clinics.
+The study of MSCs has been vastly done via a 'translation in reverse' strategy, prioritizing clinical applications before understanding the fundamental physiology and mechanisms that underlie the MSCs ability to differentiate into various tissues and modulate local cell activity.
+This has led to the marketing and application of unregulated and unsafe mesenchymal stem cell therapies in for-profit clinics, leading to adverse outcomes for unsuspecting patients.
+However, the overall benefit of mesenchymal stem cell therapies in regulated global clinical trials remains to be determined, and must be evaluated a case by case basis.
+For example, mesenchymal stem cell therapies have shown success in treating Graft vs. Host Disease (GvHD).